MileHacker Logo

 Airport Facilities

-Damascus International The airport has limited facilities for departing travelers, including a few cafes and duty-free shops.
+Damascus International Airport offers limited facilities for departing travelers, including a few cafes and tax-free shops.
 These facilities have limited stock due to economic conditions.

 Amenities Notes